Flomax and Cataract Surgery

-Flomax® use (either currently or in the past) is associated with cataract surgery complications.
+Flomax® use (either current or in the past) is associated with cataract surgery complications.
 Unfortunately, stopping the medicine before surgery often does not decrease that risk.
 The good news is the advancements that we have implemented in our surgery have made this a non-issue for our patients for more than a year.
-That means faster recovery and less problems for our patients; as we anticipate potential Flomax issues before they become a problem.
+That means faster recovery and less problems for our patients as we anticipate potential Flomax issues before they become a problem.

 Flomax® is an oral medicine usually used to treat benign prostatic hypertrophy (or enlarged prostate) that many older men have.
 The drug helps them have more normal urination function.
-The drug is a class called alpha-1 blockers.
+The drug is in a class called alpha-1 blockers.

 Some patients have asked whether they should stop their BPH medications prior to cataract surgery.
-We have not found any significant benefit from having patients stop these medications and several studies have demonstrated that the IFIS syndrome can persist even months after stopping these medications.
+We have not found any significant benefit from having patients stop these medications, and several studies have demonstrated that the IFIS syndrome can persist even months after stopping these medications.
 Also, since we have the technology above to effectively manage this condition, there is no need for patients to discontinue their BPH medications prior to cataract surgery when having surgery with us.
-Even if they forget to tell us about past use, our large inventory of Malyugin Rings ensures no patient is ever without the best therapy.
+Even if they forget to tell us about past use, our large inventory of Malyugin Rings ensures that no patient is ever without the best therapy.
 That’s good news since cataract and BPH are both very common.

 I can’t comment on how others prevent problems with Flomax.
 We hope you will feel reassured when choosing The Eye Clinic of Florida for cataract surgery.
 If you have any questions about the above techniques or any other eye conditions, please call us at any time at (813) 538-1500.
 You can also call this number to schedule an appointment.